Chanditala Assembly constituency

 Chanditala Assembly constituency is an assembly constituency in the Hooghly District in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 194 Chanditala Assembly constituency is composed of the following:Dankuni Municipality & Bhogabatipur, Gangadharpur, Krishnarampur, Kumirmorah and Nababpur gram panchayats of Chanditala Icommunity development block Baksa, Barijhati, Chanditala, Garalgacha, Janai, and Naiti gram panchayats of Chanditala II community development block.
+As per orders of the Delimitation Commission, No. 194 Chanditala Assembly constituency is composed of the following: Dankuni Municipality & Bhogabatipur, Gangadharpur, Krishnarampur, Kumirmorah and Nababpur gram panchayats of Chanditala I community development block Baksa, Barijhati, Chanditala, Garalgacha, Janai, and Naiti gram panchayats of Chanditala II community development block.

-Chanditala Assembly constituency is part of No. 27 Sreerampur (Lok Sabha constituency).
+Chanditala Assembly constituency is part of No. 27 Sreerampur Lok Sabha constituency.